wilsonmar/WebSockets/README.md

+This mark-down text page and associated files within this git repo demonstrate how to program, run, and performance-test
+<a href="#RealTimeUseCse">**real-time** capabilities</a> using the
-This mark-down text page and associated files within this git repo demonstrate how to program, run, and performance-test real-time and push capabilities using the **WebSockets** protocol implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and various client technologies.
+**WebSockets** protocol implemented in the C# language within Visual Studio using Microsoft's SignalR library on the server and various client technologies.

-Here, sample apps are analyzed, then we describe how they were built.
+We being by analyzing communications between a sample apps and the server, then we build the client and server app demonstrated.
+Along the way, we talk about the architecture.

 ## Contents
 0. <a href="#RealTimeUseCase"> Real-Time Use Case</a>
 0. <a href="#ModernBrowsers"> Internet Browsers for Real-Time</a>
 0. <a href="#Why"> WebSockets Smaller and Faster</a>
 0. <a href="#JavaFirst"> WebSockets Origin in Java</a>
 0. <a href="#BenchmarkStudies"> Benchmark Studies of Efficiency and Scalability</a>

 0. <a href="#ASP.NET_Env"> Microsoft Web Servers</a>